 Board of Directors

-Dan Whitehead, Board Member
+Dan Whitehead, President

 Dan was born in Washington but grew up in rural Iowa.
 He was blessed to grow up in a Christian home where his early life revolved around small-town community life, church, school, and farming.
 Dan attended Central College in Pella, Iowa and there earned a B.A. in music and later became a part of a Christian music organization called The Continental Singers.
 He spent almost five years touring with this group, first as a vocalist and later as a tour director.
 The tours led him overseas where he met many missionaries and began to feel that God was asking him to consider missions.

 Dan had learned to fly during high school and college, and was excited to learn that there were missionary aviation organizations using aircraft to share the gospel in hard to reach areas.
 With that goal in mind, he returned to Moody Bible Institute and graduated from the missionary aviation program.
 During that time he also married his wife Tracey, whom he had met on a Continentals Singers tour.
-They soon afterward applied with Mission Aviation Fellowship and were accepted and assigned to serve in Latin America where they have since served in Nicaragua, Venezuela, and Ecuador for the past 26 years.
+They soon afterward applied with Mission Aviation Fellowship and were accepted and assigned to serve in Latin America where they have since served in Nicaragua, Venezuela, and Ecuador for 26 years.